JohnCallingham/ESP32WiFiGC/README.md

 # ESP32WiFiGC

-This is designed to work with the OpenLCB_Single_Thread library (https://github.com/openlcb/OpenLCB_Single_Thread/tree/master).
+This software component is part of a suite of components which can be used to build an OpenLCB/LCC node.

-Contains a single file ESP32WiFiGC.h which is a replacement for the original WiFiGC.h.
+It has been designed to work with the OpenLCB_Single_Thread library (https://github.com/openlcb/OpenLCB_Single_Thread/tree/master) and contains a single file ESP32WiFiGC.h which is a replacement for the original WiFiGC.h.

 It can be installed in PlatformIO by updating platform.ini by editing lib_deps as below;